 Jantar Mantar Jaipur

-The Jantar Mantar Jaipur was built by the Rajput king Sawai Jai Singh II, in the year 1729.
-This UNESCO World Heritage Site is renowned for its unique architecture and historical importance.
-It is equipped with various instruments that measure time, predict eclipses, and track celestial bodies.
-The construction of the Jantar Mantar Jaipur was completed in 1734 and is located near the Hawa Mahal.
+The Rajput king Maharaja Sawai Jai Singh built Jaipur's Jantar Mantar in the 18th century.
+It was designated a UNESCO World Heritage Site in 2010.
+This observatory is renowned for its unique architecture and historical importance.
+Construction of the Jantar Mantar was completed in 1734 and is located near the Hawa Mahal.
 There are five Jantar Mantars in India, located in Delhi, Ujjain, Mathura, and Varanasi.

 Jantar Mantar Architecture

-Jantar Mantar Jaipur's architecture combines Indian and Islamic influences.
+Jantar Mantar architecture combines Indian and Islamic influences.
 The instruments are made from marble and stone, and their precision construction makes them ideal for astronomical observations.
 This observatory displays the time's scientific and mathematical prowess.
-Jantar Mantar Jaipur attracts tourists by its breathtaking design and magnificent structure.

 Major Attractions Within Jantar Mantar